-selection of more risk tolerant workers into riskier occupations.

-Yet, because they compute background risk as the standard deviation of the (unconditional) growth rate of earnings, their background risk measure is likely overstated.
+(a reduction of 5.5 percentage points).
+Needless to say, effects are larger when all sources of risk increase at once.
+Yet, because they compute uninsurable wage risk as the standard deviation of the (unconditional) growth rate of earnings, their measure likely overstates the true amount of risk people face.

-Overall, this summary of the literature suggests relatively contained effects of background risk on the demand for risky assets.
-Idiosyncratic labor income risk has therefore, been dismissed as an important factor in explaining portfolio allocation heterogeneity and assets prices (Heaton and Lucas, 2008; Cochrane, 2006).
-Yet, the likely presence of (potentially severe) measurement error in background risk raises some doubts about this conclusion and thus on the assets prices implications.
-In the next section we set up an econometric framework and argue that empirical measures of background risk such as those used in the literature so far are very likely to generate substantial downward biases in the marginal effect of labor income risk (and other sources of background risk).
-We also suggests a methodology to obtain a well-defined measure of background risk and a consistent estimate of its marginal causal effect.
+Overall, this summary of the literature suggests relatively contained effects of uninsurable wage risk on the demand for risky assets.
+This channel has, therefore, been dismissed as an important factor in explaining portfolio allocation heterogeneity and assets prices (Cochrane, 2006; Heaton and Lucas, 2008).
+Yet, the likely presence of (potentially severe) measurement error in wage risk raises some doubts about this conclusion and thus on the assets prices implications.
+In the next section, we set up an econometric framework and argue that empirical measures of uninsurable wage risk such as those used in the literature so far are very likely to generate substantial downward biases in the marginal effect of uninsurable wage risk (and other sources of background risk).
+We also suggest a methodology to obtain a well-defined measure of uninsurable wage risk and a consistent estimate of its marginal causal effect.